 Claimants are encouraged to use the template letter of claim which is annexed to the Protocol.
-In any event, the letter of claim should contain sufficient information to enable the healthcare provider to investigate the claim and put an initial valuation on the claim.
-Specifically the letter of claim should include the following information:
+In any event, the letter of claim should contain sufficient information to enable the healthcare provider, such as an NHS Trust, to investigate the claim and put an initial valuation on the claim.
+Specifically, the letter of claim should include the following information:

-The letter of claim should state the full name and address of the Claimant and his date of birth.
+The letter of claim should state your full name and address and your date of birth.

 The facts of the case

-The letter of claim should contain a clear summary of the facts and events giving rise to the claim including the alleged adverse outcome of the medical treatment and the date or dates of the allegedly negligent treatment.
-It should give an outline of what happened and, where relevant, it should provide details of any relevant treatments given to the patient by other healthcare providers.
+It should contain a clear summary of the facts and events giving rise to your claim, including the alleged adverse outcome of the medical treatment, and the date/s of the allegedly negligent treatment.
+It should give an outline of what happened and, where relevant, details of any relevant treatment you received from other healthcare providers.

-In complex cases a chronology of the relevant events should be provided.
-This is particularly the case where a patient has been treated by more than one healthcare provider.
+In complex cases, a chronology of the relevant events should be provided.
+This is particularly the case where you have been treated by more than one healthcare provider.

 The basis of the claim

-The letter of claim should set out the main allegations of negligence and how it is alleged the healthcare provider caused the injuries suffered by the patient.
-In a complex case a detailed list should be provided.
+The letter of claim should set out the main allegations of negligence and how it is alleged the healthcare provider caused your injuries and/or condition.
+In a complex case,you should include a detailed list.

-The letter of claim should describe the injuries suffered by the patient and present condition and prognosis.
+The letter of claim should describe your injuries, and any condition that resulted from the alleged negligence; your present condition and the prognosis.

 Financial loss suffered